mozilla/socialapi-dev/docs/socialAPI.md

 > String.
 Must be set to the URL that was included in the user-recommend-prompt that causes this response, if any.
 This allows the browser to catch race conditions (i.e. when the user has navigated away from content before the service responded).

 **images**
-> Object.
-The object should have two properties, recommend and recommended.
-Both properties will have a string as their value.
-The string will be the image source to the respective image and will be set as the "src" property of an image contained in the user-facing click target for the "recommend" action.
+> String.
+Will be set as the "src" property of an image contained in the user-facing click target for the "recommend" action.
 It can contain a web-addressible image or a data URL containing dynamically-generated image data.
 Implementors are strongly encouraged to use a data URL to minimize latency.
+The image is expected to be a "CSS Sprite" laid out in horizontal order with the "recommend" icon being the first 16 pixels width-wise, and then being immediately followed by the "recommended" icon.
+This image should be 32px wide and 16px tall.

 **message**
 > String.
 Will be used as the tooltip on the Recommend UI widget.